Mjz86/c_colon/mcc.md

  1. mut-stable is like restrict in c, but a const-stable is like a rust constant

- 2. its dangerous for stable values to be declared unrestricted, it is as if a c restrict aliases
+ 2. its dangerous ( unsafe(unrestricted-stable)) for stable values to be declared unrestricted, it is as if a c restrict isn't proven to not alias.